Kenyan all-female conservation ranger unit patrols amid COVID-19

 "A few weeks ago during our patrol we came across people slaughtering a giraffe," Lakara said as she brushed down her boots in the dying rays of the sun.

-The women, who patrol unarmed, captured the two men armed with bows and arrows and handed them over to rangers.
+The women, who patrol unarmed, captured the two men armed with bows and arrows and handed them over to rangers from the government-run Kenya Wildlife Service.

 On another occasion, the patrol was ambushed by a buffalo - whose sharp horns can cause deadly injuries - and scattered, with one Lioness forced to scramble up a tree.